angular/angular/src/cdk/testing/test-harnesses.md

 needed, the `ComponentHarness` offers a `forceStabilize()` method that can be called to do the second round.

-Additionally some components may intentionally schedule tasks _outside_ of `NgZone`, this is typically accomplished by using `NgZone.runOutsideAngular`.
-In this case the corresponding harness may need to explicitly wait for tasks outside `NgZone`, as this does not happen automatically.
+Additionally, some components may intentionally schedule tasks _outside_ of `NgZone`, this is typically accomplished by using `NgZone.runOutsideAngular`.
+In this case, the corresponding harness may need to explicitly wait for tasks outside `NgZone`, as this does not happen automatically.
 `ComponentHarness` offers a method called `waitForTasksOutsideAngular` for this purpose.